thath-rak/Portfolio-EL/README.md

 **Hello!
 I'm Thath Rak (Not my real name, of course, it's a simple moniker or nickname of sorts).
-I'm a upstanding citizen interested in the information tech sector of business or learning, nothing too complicated I assume; though, I'm not much but a mere student, ready to learn the ropes of this work!**
+I'm a upstanding citizen interested in computer sciences, nothing too complicated I assume; though, I'm not much but a mere student, ready to learn the ropes of this work!**